BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-05-25-Amarunes-Almanac-Coasts-of-the-Realms.md

 ---
 title: "Amarune's Almanac: Coasts of the Realms"
-tagline: A survival guide for the sandy beaches of Forgotten Realms
+tagline: "A survival guide for the sandy beaches of Forgotten Realms"
 product_id: 315001
 last_modified_at:
 bundle: false